BearKidsTeam/ballance-wiki/en/speedrun/MAIN.md

 Open a post on [Chinese Ballance Forum](https://tieba.baidu.com/p/5000178147) and attach your video to your post.

+Chinese leaderboard don't have history feature.
+So it only can show the 1st player of corresponding speedrun records.

 Alternatively, you can contact yyc12345 in Discord server.

 ## [Speedrun.com](https://www.speedrun.com/ballance)